NuevoFoundation/workshops/content/english/datastruct/Stacks/problem 1.md

 ## Task 1: Reversing Using Stack

 <p>Oh no!
 A new intern was hired and messed up the list of restaurants!
-The inputs of the restraunts are in REVERSE order!
-Luckily the stack is the perfect data strucutre for this.
+The inputs of the restaurants are in REVERSE order!
+Luckily the stack is the perfect data structure for this.
 Can you create a new stack in the correct order?</p>

 {{%notice tip%}}